 Project Management eWorkbook 2013, 2016, 2017, 2018, 2020

-Mr Baker is president of Team Implementers, a certified Project Management Professional, and author of the books Multi-company Project Management, Learn by Doing Microsoft Project Basics, and the Project Management eWorkbook.
+Mr Baker is president of Team Implementers, a certified Project Management Professional, and author of Multi-company Project Management, Predictive Projects eWorkbook, Agile Projects eWorkbook, and Project Scheduling eWorkbook.
 Since retiring from General Motors, he consults, teaches, and publishes based on his expertise in project management and stamping operations.

 Baker acquired much of his project and operations management experience during his successful career with General Motors Corporation.
 He gained this experience in a variety of roles such as Superintendent of Industrial Engineering, Production Manager, Assistant Plant Manager, and Chief Manufacturing Engineer at General Motors Headquarters.